Dimitar Lukanov

-Dimitar Lukanov (Bulgarian: Димитър Луканов, born February 23, 1969, Plovdiv, Bulgaria) is internationally renowned Bulgarian-American artist.
+Dimitar Lukanov (Bulgarian: Димитър Луканов) (February 23, 1969 – October 15, 2023) was a Bulgarian-American artist.

 Early life and art education

+Dimitar Lukanov was born in Plovdiv, Bulgaria in 1969.

 In 1982 Dimitar Lukanov chaired the World's Children Parliament in the Nicholas Roerich-inspired International Assembly "Banner of Peace" in Sofia with 135 countries participating.

-He began his studies at the art school of his hometown, worked in a foundry of bronze in Sofia, studied for a year at the Hudojestvena Akademija there and in 1991 left on a full scholarship to continue in Paris.
+He began his studies at the art school of his hometown, worked in a foundry of bronze in Sofia and studied for a year at the Hudojestvena Akademija.
+In 1991 he left on a full scholarship to continue his studies in Paris.

 He attended École Parsons in Paris France (1991–93), graduating at the top of the class with honors from Parsons School of Design, New York City (BFA, honors, 1994).
 In 2003 Dimitar was selected among the Top 100 alumni of all times of the 90-year-old Parsons The New School University of Design among the likes of Jasper Johns, Edward Hopper, Norman Rockwell, Donna Karan, Marc Jacobs and others.
 His studies were fully funded by an Helene David-Weill Scholarship.

-Dimitar was awarded full scholarship to the highly selective Skowhegan School of Painting and Sculpture, Maine, USA (1995), and Columbia University Scholarship for his graduate studies at School of the Arts, Columbia University, New York City (MFA, 1997).
+Dimitar was awarded full scholarship to the Skowhegan School of Painting and Sculpture, Maine, USA (1995), and Columbia University Scholarship for his graduate studies at School of the Arts, Columbia University, New York City (MFA, 1997).

 Teaching

 During the period between 1998 and 2006 Dimitar was a visiting professor and guest lecturer in the United States, France, Mexico, and the Dominican Republic.
 He taught various visual art classes at Parsons' New York campus and led courses in "Intensive Painting and Drawing" for Parsons School of Design in Paris in 1999, 2000 and 2001.
-Most recently, he was a guest lecturer and critic at the graduate program of Herberger Institute for Design and the Arts at Arizona State University.
-Lukanov also collaborates on various arts-in-education projects in New York.
-He was a consultant visual artist doing sculpture and painting murals with NYC Department of Education Special Programs and his students' work was exhibited at the Staten Island Children’s Museum.
+In 2014 he was a guest lecturer and critic at the graduate program of Herberger Institute for Design and the Arts at Arizona State University.
+Lukanov also collaborated on various arts-in-education projects in New York.
+He was a consultant visual artist doing sculpture and painting murals with NYC Department of Education Special Programs and his students' work was exhibited at the Staten Island Children's Museum.